scy/jessie/doc/ideas.md

 Although it won’t be built into the dashboard of the car, I can still draw some inspiration from the [Raspberry Pi 2 CarPC project](http://engineering-diy.blogspot.com/).

+## Tablet

+There's currently an Android tablet used as the back-up camera display and for general navigation.

+[AutoArduino](https://play.google.com/store/apps/details?id=com.joaomgcd.autoarduino) could be used to send commands from Tasker to something connected via USB Serial.
+This could come in handy.

+## Uplink

+There's a Huawei E3372 providing LTE uplink.
+It's easy to read its status; there are for example unofficial [Go](https://github.com/knq/hilink) and [Python](https://github.com/arska/e3372) libraries for it.

 ## Cameras

 The van will have a rear view back-up camera, a dashcam and a third camera pointed at the driver’s seat.
 I’m still figuring out what hardware and software to use.